nyhave/VideoTinder/README.md

 ## Planned Payment Integration

 Payment processing is not yet active while testers explore the current prototype.
 When we enable payments, we expect to handle transactions through [Stripe](https://dashboard.stripe.com/register).
 For now, please ignore any payment flows.
+Stribe can be integrated with Firebase Auth.
+See Firebase Auth and click Extensions